-$^{^{11}}$ Including nutrient availability (Kimball et al. 2001, Hungate et al. 2003, Reich et al. 2006, Ziska and Bunce 2007), water availability (Ottman et al. 2001, Leakey et al. 2006, Keenan et al. 2013, Morgan et al. 2011, Zheng et al. 2020, Gray et al. 2016), and combined nutrient-water-CO2 interactions (Markelz, Strellner, and Leakey 2011)
+11Including nutrient availability (Kimball et al. 2001, Hungate et al. 2003, Reich et al. 2006, Ziska and Bunce 2007), water availability (Ottman et al. 2001, Leakey et al. 2006, Keenan et al. 2013, Morgan et al. 2011, Zheng et al. 2020, Gray et al. 2016), and combined nutrient-water-CO2 interactions (Markelz, Strellner, and Leakey 2011)

-But more generally, a strong positive relationship between CO2 and yields should not be inherently surprising.
-CO2 is a purchased input in many agricultural settings.
+But more generally, a strong positive relationship between CO_2 and yields should not be inherently surprising.
+CO_2 is a purchased input in many agricultural settings.
 As mentioned earlier, the gas has long been pumped into greenhouses to spur photosynthesis and increase the yield of horticultural crops.
-Optimal CO2 concentrations of 900 ppm have been suggested, which is over twice current ambient levels (Mortensen 1987).
+Optimal CO_2 concentrations of 900 ppm have been suggested, which is over twice current ambient levels (Mortensen 1987).

-An alternative way of contextualizing our results involves looking at trends in non-cropland vegetation near to the US breadbasket where our analysis is focused.
+An alternative way of contextualizing our results involves looking at trends in noncropland vegetation near to the US breadbasket where our analysis is focused.
 As mentioned earlier, studies have documented a global greening trend associated with CO2 fertilization (Zhu et al. 2016).
 In a similar vein, Figure C1 analyzes trends in NDVI, a measure of vegetative density, over 32 years from 1982 to 2013 using AVHRR satellite data.
 We find that NVDI increases 0.48% per year across the entire US, on average.
-Focusing just on forested land, which is still subject to CO2 fertilization but far less actively managed than cropland, NVDI growth is 0.64% per year.
-We can look to isolated and/or protected forests like the Adirondacks or the Ozarks to further limit ourselves to locations untouched by agricultural innovation13.
-The bottom panel shows that several of these locations experienced an even higher greening trend, closer to 1% per year.
-While vegetation indices like NDVI are not directly comparable to crop yields, this analysis implies that CO2 fertilization likely played a material role in greening the forestland that is proximate to US croplands-in such a way that cannot be attributed technology-driven productivity drivers-by an order of magnitude similar to what we find in managed croplands.
+Focusing just on forested land, which is still subject to CO2 fertilization but far less actively managed than cropland, NVDI growth is 0.64% per year,12 which is very much in line with our estimates of 0.4-1% per year for crop yields.
+We can look to isolated and/or protected forests like the Adirondacks or the Ozarks to further limit ourselves to locations untouched by agricultural innovation.13 The bottom panel shows that several of these locations experienced an even higher greening trend, closer to 1% per year.
+While vegetation indices like NDVI are not directly comparable to crop yields, this analysis implies that CO_2 fertilization likely played a material role in greening the forestland that is proximate to US croplands-in such a way that cannot be attributed technology-driven productivity drivers-by an order of magnitude similar to what we find in managed croplands.